 After a name change to SUNY Health Science Center at Syracuse in the mid-1980s, the institution returned to the familiar name Upstate, but emphasizing its university structure, to become SUNY Upstate Medical University in 2000.

-The first decade of the 21st century has been one of growth: the opening of the Institute for Human Performance for basic and clinical research; the East Tower expansion of University Hospital that houses the Golisano Children's Hospital and other clinical specialties; two new, 1,500-car parking garages; a renovated gross anatomy lab; The Setnor Academic Building with a unique clinical skills center; and building the Central New York Biotech Research Center.
+The first decade of the 21st century has been one of growth: the opening of the Institute for Human Performance for basic and clinical research; the East Tower expansion of University Hospital that houses the Golisano Children's Hospital and other clinical specialties; two new, 1,500-car parking garages; a renovated gross anatomy lab; The Setnor Academic Building with a unique clinical skills center; and building the Central New York Biotech Research Center AND THE UPSTATE CANCER CENTER.
 These and other capital improvements benefit students and faculty in SUNY Upstate's four colleges: Graduate Studies, Medicine, Nursing and Health Professions.